-The standing forward fold is one of the most simple hamstring stretches.
-All you need to do is stand with straight legs, lean forward and try to touch your toes.
+The standing forward fold, above, is a very simple hamstring stretch.
+All you have to is reach down and try to touch your toes.
 If you can’t touch your toes, just keep trying.
-You can also put your hands on a yoga block if you are unable to reach the ground.
-I enjoy this stretch because gravity can help you get more flexible.
+I enjoy this stretch because gravity can help you with it.
 If you focus on relaxing your head, neck and shoulders, gravity will pull them down towards the floor and force you into a deeper hamstring stretch.

-The hurdler is a seated hamstring stretch.
-It is great for stretching one leg at a time.
-It is good to incorporate unilateral stretches into your routine, so you can feel if one leg is tighter than the other.
-If you find one leg is tighter, spend an extra 30-seconds stretching out that leg and evaluate why it is tighter to begin with.
+The hurdler is a seated, single leg hamstring stretch.
+It is a good to incorporate unilateral stretches in your routine.
+These types of stretches help you feel if one leg is tighter than the other.
+If you find one leg is tighter, spend an extra 30-seconds stretching out that leg.
+Then evaluate why it may be tighter to begin with.
 It is possible you are favoring one leg as you move throughout the day.

 Lying Hamstring Stretch